fraibacas/lakehouse-poc/README.md

 * Click on `Submit`.
 * After the flow run is started, you can navigate to the `Flow Runs` section and see the flow's logs.
 * Once the notebook successfully ran, navigate to Superset UI.
 A dashboard with a sample table chart should be available.
 A `datetime` column is required for the dashboard to work.

+### Updating Prefect ingestion flow

+You can update the ingestion code for your own use case by updating file `./data/pipelines/ingestion.py`.
+The code is mounted into the docker container, so next time the flow is run it will pick up the updates.
+If new dependencies are needed, add them to `./data/pipelines/requirements.txt`, run `./lakehouse.sh build` and restart the enviroment with `./lakehouse.sh restart`.

+### Creating you own charts / dashboards

+Superset provides lots of different charts, you can create new charts and add them to dashboards.
+The ingestion pipeline sets up a dataset for your csv/parquet file on top of which new charts can be created.

 ## Future updates